5 Foods to Never Buy at the Healthfood StoreUpdated: August 23, 2018 Healthy Living

 Whey protein is especially fragile and cannot be powdered or dried even at low temperatures.

-For more information on the dangers of protein powders and other high protein foods, check out Ditch That Protein Powder.
+For more information on the dangers of protein powders and other high protein foods, check out the linked article.

 Do yourself a favor – if you need protein boost, skip the protein powder and eat a grassfed steak, some pastured poultry, or an egg instead!

 Soy milk is not an ancestral food nor was it ever considered of value in traditional Asian societies.
 Soy milk health benefits are basically ZERO.
 It is a modern invention – a cheap, mass produced product “fortified” with an undigestible form of calcium as well as synthetic Vitamin D2 which has been linked with hyperactivity, coronary heart disease, and allergic reactions.

 Soy milk is loaded with sugar to cover up its awful beany flavor.
 Even versions labeled as “original” or “plain” are full of sugar as unsweetened soy milk is highly gag worthy and completely unacceptable to the consumer.
 Manufacturers fool the consumer with the amount of sugar in soymilk by using stealth sweeteners such as barley malt and brown rice syrup.

 I took a look at an unsweetened soy milk yesterday at the healthfood store and it had the ominous “natural flavors” in the ingredients list where artificial sweeteners typically lurk.
 For example, the artificial sweetener Neotame is permitted even in organic foods with no labeling required.

 The most insidious aspect of soy milk is its devastating impact on the thyroid gland.
 Soy is one of the most goitrogenic (thyroid suppressing) foods on the planet and those who drink soy milk are at great risk of developing thyroid problems or even becoming hypothyroid.